ttu/json-flatfile-datastore/README.md

 collection2.ReplaceOne((Predicate<dynamic>)(e => e.id == 11), dynamicUser);
 ```

+### Unit Tests & Benchmarks

+`JsonFlatFileDataStore.Test` and `JsonFlatFileDataStore.Benchmark` are _.NET Core 2.0_ projects.

+Unit Tests are executed automatically with CI build.

+Benchmarks are not part of automated build, but those can be used as a reference to compare execution times with making changes to funcionality.

 ### API

 API is heavily influenced by MongoDB's C# API, so switching to the MongoDB or [DocumentDB](https://docs.microsoft.com/en-us/azure/documentdb/documentdb-protocol-mongodb) might be easy.